Updated September 2015 (these are subject to change)

 'Maths in Motion’ – Grand Prix racing (Mr Young and Mrs Johnston)

-This Club meets at various times through the year and is often a way for a student to get involved in various national and local competitions and events.
+From January onwards, this club meets at various times through the year and is often a way for a student to get involved in various national and local competitions and events.
 In recent years, for example, the Club has participated in various challenges set by universities here and in America, and in the UK Team Challenge.
 Ask Mrs Hayyeh for details.

 PE/Sport (Mr Downing)